All Episodes

 And then I was told, uh-huh.

-Uh, and that there are inspectors on a regular basis that come by to see if there's any turtle places, the eggs, and if they identify it, they actually mark it and and put like a fence around it.
+And that there are inspectors on a regular basis that come by to see if there's any turtle places that eggs.

-In Flagro County, they do that here.
+In Flygo County, they do that here.

-And there was actually down in Marion County, the uh Florida Wildlife Commission was actually threatening the people who helped the turtles, like because of the lights, things will go the wrong way.
+And there was actually down in Marion County, the Florida Wildlife Commission was actually threatening the people who helped the turtles, like because of the lights, things will go the wrong way.

 They would pick them up and put them in the ocean.

-Hey, you can't do that, it's against the law.
+Hey, you can't do that.

-You can't make this up, I'll put it that way.
+You can't make this up.

-I gotta run though.
+I got to run though.

 Thanks for the call.